 Fanyah boosts her life skills to adapt to the drought

 In the south of Madagascar, years of drought have made daily life a constant struggle.
-For Fanyah and other children living with a disability, the challenges caused by climate change are ever-present.
+For Fanyah and other children with a disability, the challenges caused by climate change are ever-present.